 Get a soccer ball and two small goals and you can familiarize your 3-year-old with this game the whole world loves.

-If you’re got musical talent then your kids might too, even at a young age.
+If you’ve got musical talent then your kids might too, even at a young age.

-So anything to get them singing and dancing is a fantastic when it comes to activities for 3 year olds.
+So anything to get them singing and dancing is fantastic when it comes to activities for 3-year-olds.

 You can grab a toy microphone and let them sing their hearts out…